-You’ve probably noticed that phones, computers and tablets are increasingly taking over our lives.
-Research shows that the average person checks their phone a terrifying 200 times a day, which doesn’t leave much time to focus on anything else.
-While you might like to put that stat down to the kids of today, it’s actually 25-44-year-olds who are the worst offenders.
-Clearly, we all need a break from technology every now and then, but separating yourself from your digital devices can be difficult unless you break your routine.
+We all need a break from technology every now and then, but separating ourselves from our digital devices can be difficult unless we break our routine.
 Sometimes, the best way to recharge your batteries is to get away from it all and head to the UK’s countryside, beaches and mountains where Wi-Fi is scarce and frankly, there are a lot more rewarding things to do.
-Here are the areas of the UK with the poorest Wi-Fi signal where you can find the digital separation you need.
+Here are 8 rural countryside escapes with the poorest Wi-Fi signal where you can find the digital separation you need.

-Devon’s most rural area is a picturesque National Park complete with wooded valleys, towering tors and wide open skies, but it can also be dramatic and stark, with mist descending onto the moor and the conditions changing in minutes.
+Dartmoor, one of Devon’s most rural countryside escapes, is a picturesque National Park complete with wooded valleys, towering tors and wide open skies.
+But it can also be dramatic and stark, with mist descending onto the moor and the conditions changing in minutes.
 That makes it one of the most fascinating areas to visit and a fantastic place to turn off your phone and get away from it all.

 2. West Dorset